This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Disaster Management and Planning”.

 7. Which of the below is an example of slow-onset disaster?

 Explanation: Disasters can also be classified as rapid-onset and slow-onset.
 It is based on how long they last.
-Rapid-onset disasters are options a, b and c.
+Rapid-onset disasters are Earthquake, Tsunami and Cyclone.

 8. How many phases of disaster response are there?

-Explanation: These are preparatory phase, warning phase, emergency phase, rehabilitation phase and reconstruction phase.
+Explanation: These are the preparatory phase, warning phase, emergency phase, rehabilitation phase and reconstruction phase.

 9. The first step in preparedness planning is: